olebole/irafdoc/doc/dataio.export.rst

   	While the task provides a way of writing general binary raster files there is still a need for converting to specific formats.
-  Implementing most formats is trivial since they usually follow the data model and the only <tt>"builtin"</tt> knowledge of the format is the minimal header required.
+  Implementing most formats is trivial since they usually follow the data model and the only <span style="font-family: monospace;">"builtin"</span> knowledge of the format is the minimal header required.
 More complex formats such as GIF and EPS are implemented as special cases.
 Note that all of the builtin formats require 8-bit color index or 8-bits per color in RGB or RGBA files, users should be careful